daavsnts/fitness-tracker-svelte/README.md

 Given the situation it is recommended to use Vitest when in a test file and the storybook Jest when creating play functions.

+Create play functions to automate the process of interact with the component you're developing, and to let documented the component interactions.

+Use vitest to test your components, to guarantee that they work properly.

 ### Handling events in svelte stories